Sizing and Scaling

 When you choose the size of the disk, consider the size of the data for all the above installations and files.

-To ensure adequate disk storage, TigerGraph Cloud mandates that any disk size of a solution must be at least 3 times the size of its instance’s RAM.
-For example, if your solution instance has 64 GB of RAM, then the disk size must be higher than 192 GB.
+To ensure adequate disk storage, TigerGraph Cloud mandates that any disk size of a cluster must be at least 3 times the size of its instance’s RAM.
+For example, if your cluster instance has 64 GB of RAM, then the disk size must be higher than 192 GB.